RESOURCES :

 Frederick Baehner

 Fred BaehnerMr.
-Baehner co-founded InterMark3, Inc., in 1989 for the purpose of assisting small to medium- sized enterprises (SMEs) and organizations better penetrate domestic and international markets with strong business development, marketing and specialized communications.
+Baehner co-founded InterMark3, Inc., in 1989 for the purpose of assisting small to medium- sized enterprises (SMEs) and organizations better penetrate domestic and international markets with strong business development, trade finance coordination and specialized marketing.

 His marketing communications background comes from training at Young & Rubicam, NY, where he worked with a number of consumer and business-to-business brands.
-His international marketing, consulting and communications work includes special programs for Canada, Austria, Australia, Germany, Japan, Malaysia, Spain, Taiwan, as well as the USA.
+His International business development, consulting marketing work and and communications work includes special programs for Canada, Austria, Australia, Germany, Japan, Malaysia, Spain, Taiwan, as well as the USA.
 He has coordinated domestic and international trade shows; trade missions; and business and investment seminars for companies and organizations.

-He has worked with several regional companies to help expand sales in international markets, including H&R Block, Shook Hardy & Bacon, Sprint, Unilever, Universal Manufacturing, Greenies, Top Innovations and others.
-This work includes international market assessments, identification of international and domestic partners/reps, targeted international trade shows, special events and articles written for specialized publications.
+He has worked with several Midwestern companies to help expand sales in international markets, including H&R Block, Shook Hardy & Bacon, Sprint, Unilever, Bio-Microbics, Greenies, Top Innovations and others.
+This work includes international market assessments, identification of international and domestic partners/reps, communications, targeted international trade shows, special events and articles written for specialized publications.
 His international contacts range from U.S. embassies, to foreign trade consuls, to trade publication editors in various countries.

 He is twice past president and board member of the 500-member International Trade Council of Greater Kansas City, and organized the Heartland International Business Alliance.
 He also serves on the Mid-America District Export Council, and the U.S. Department of Commerce Industry Advisory Committee for small and minority business (ITAC 11), with a secret clearance.